dominicklievens/2023-DEV3-092-TicTacToe/README.md

 ```shell
  ./mvnw clean install
 ```
-The properties for connection you can find in application.properties.
+You can find the properties for connection with Postgres in application.properties.

 ## Creator:
 - Dominick Lievens